 Execute workloads across Earth and orbit.

 Kubernetes doesn't understand orbital mechanics.
 PyTorch doesn't adapt to solar eclipses.
-TensorFlow doesn't expect bit flips.
-The runtime is the layer that does - it plans your workload around the orbit, runs it on the satellite, and keeps it alive through eclipse, power limits, and radiation.
+The runtime is the layer that does - it plans your workload around the orbit, runs it on the satellite, and keeps it alive through eclipse and tightening power budgets.

 Plan it.
 Run it on-orbit.
 Keep it alive.